acailic/acailic.github.io/_notes/aws-cda-review-12.md

 - Which SQS FIFO message attribute allows two messages to be processed in order?- MessageGroupId
 - Which SQS FIFO message attribute allows two messages to be de-duplicated ?
 MessageDeduplicationId
 - In KCL, you can have a maximum of EC2 instances running in parallel equal to the number of shards in your Kinesis Stream.
-- If you currently have 10 active group messages (defined by GroupID) in your SQS FIFO queues, how many consumers can consume simultaneously? -you can have as many consumers as GroupID for your FIFO queues
+-If you currently have 10 active group messages (defined by GroupID) in your SQS FIFO queues, how many consumers can consume simultaneously? -you can have as many consumers as GroupID for your FIFO queues
--
--